 Listening Practice Ideas and Resources

-For details, ask Hartmut to put you on the "allstudents" list, through which you receive a weekly email about dates and times.
-Attendance at the following events can generally be used to make up absences in German 101-232, if you get the instructor there to notify your instructor that you participated.
+For details, ask Hartmut to put you on the “weekly email” list: these emails include details about conversation opportunities (101-232 students automatically receive these emails) Attendance at the following events can generally be used to make up absences in German 101-232, if you get the instructor there to notify your instructor that you participated.

 - Kaffeestunde und Deutschtische im Max Kade Haus in North Quad

 - Check out info about additional Conversation Opportunities in/near Ann Arbor

 Watching (Subtitled) Movies and Series

 - Watching subtitled movies is great listening practice.
 Don’t feel bad about reading the subtitles!
 The key is for you to consciously correlate what you’re hearing in the subtitles with what you’re hearing.
 Focus on what you can understand, and on moments when you’re understanding more than the subtitles are telling you.
 If you’re just reading the subtitles and not paying attention to what you’re hearing, then your listening skills won’t benefit much.

 - If you have time, you should watch each movie twice: once with the subtitles on, and once with the subtitles covered up.
 Your listening skills will benefit greatly from the second viewing, when you’ll have a good idea of what’s being said and can really focus on what you’re hearing.

 - Suggestions for what to watch and where to find it.

 - Live at the Max Kade German Residence